 NoMa Summer Screen is a free, 13-week outdoor film series in NoMa, Washington, D.C.’s fastest growing neighborhood.
-Every Wednesday from May 22 to August 21, hundreds of neighbors gather at 7 p.m. on the Loree Grand Field at Second and L Streets, NE, for music, giveaways, food trucks, picnicking, and fun for the whole family.
-Films start at dark.
-All movies are screened with subtitles.
+Every Wednesday from May 22 to August 21, hundreds of neighbors gathered at 7 p.m. on the Loree Grand Field at Second and L Streets, NE, for music, giveaways, food trucks, picnicking, and fun for the whole family.
+Films started at dark.
+All movies were screened with subtitles.
 Coolers, children and friendly (leashed) dogs are welcome.
-Bring a blanket, Frisbee, or picnic cooler and connect with friends and neighbors as you enjoy great films under the stars.
+Moviegoers brought blankets, Frisbees, and picnic coolers and connected with friends and neighbors as they enjoyed great films under the stars.
 Follow us on Twitter @NoMaBID or Facebook for weather updates, surprise giveaways, weekly activities, and information on food vendor specials.

 - June 5: The Princess Bride: A classic fairy tale, with swordplay, giants, an evil prince, a beautiful princess, and yes, some kissing (as read by a kindly grandfather).
 PG.
 Food Trucks: @PoppedRepublic, @GoodiesDC, @BigCheeseTruck, @Takorean

 - June 12: The Italian Job.
 2003.
 After being betrayed and left for dead in Italy, Charlie Croker and his team plan an elaborate gold heist against their former ally.
 PG-13.
 Food Trucks: @DougtheFoodDude, @PoppedRepublic, @GoodiesDC, @SomethingStuffed

 - June 19: Goonies: A group of kids embark on a wild adventure after finding a pirate treasure map.
 PG.
 Food Trucks: @PoppedRepublic, @GoodiesDC, @DCEmpanadas, @SomethingStuffed